mtbkapp/mtbkapp-blog/content/posts/bencode_parse_1.md

 ### String Parser
-As mentioned earlier strings are formatted by first the ascii representation of a integer indicating the number of bytes in the string then a ':' then that indicated number of bytes.
+As mentioned earlier strings are formatted by first the ascii representation of a integer indicating the number of bytes in the string then a ':' followed by the bytes in the string.
 I broke parsing the length and the string into separate parsers.
 First the string parser delegates to the string length parser.

 {{<highlight clojure>}}